A lifetime of love

-Pets for Patriots partners with Petplan, a leading pet health insurer, to offer affordable, discounted plans for animals adopted through our program.
+Pets for Patriots partners with Fetch by The Dodo (formerly Petplan), a leading pet health insurer, to offer affordable, discounted plans for animals adopted through our program.
 It is one of the many benefits we offer veterans in our program to reduce the lifetime costs of pet guardianship.

 You may choose to purchase pet health insurance, have a dedicated savings account for your pet, or both.
 However you plan, make sure that cost of pet care is an actual line item in your household budget.